About me

 🎓 Teaching

-⭐ Leadership
+⭐ Leadership and Services

 SciTech Editor · Writer

-The News-Letter – Johns Hopkins student-run newspaper
+The News-Letter, Johns Hopkins student-run newspaper

 • Led weekly editorial meetings and managed the SciTech section’s content pipeline from pitch to publication.